From the moment you hire us... We will begin to work on your behalf

 Solicitation of Prostitution

-There is a wide range of sex crimes that a person can be charged with.
+There is a wide range of sex crimes in Houston that a person can be charged with.
 Perhaps the most frustrating is ‘solicitation of prostitution’ because the legalities surrounding it are vague, confusing and controversial.
 For instance, there are countries across the globe where prostitution is legal and prostitution is even legal in the state of Nevada – but illegal in all of the other 49 states of the country.
 Even so, Nevada does limit it to certain counties.
 It is not legal statewide.

 There are three broad categories of prostitution including escort, brothel and street prostitution and the severity of legal charges for this crime usually remains somewhere at the ‘misdemeanor’ level.
 It is considered to be an act of ‘public disorder’ for the most part and unfortunately tends to be the target of community shame and shunning as a means to ‘control’ if not prevent it from becoming entrenched in middle class America.

 Yet, all indications are that prostitution is indeed the oldest profession in the world and a thriving industry as well – despite the fact that it is illegal.
 Some statistics show that profits from prostitution run into the tens of billions of dollars and that there is a surprising percentage of men who admit to utilizing the services of a prostitute at least once in their lives – and this admission includes seeking out homosexual prostitutes as well.
 Rarely discussed is the fact that a fair percentage of women also seek out the services of a prostitute as well.